 The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.

-Confidentiality

-The University will maintain as confidential any Supportive Measures provided to the Complainant or Respondent to the extent that maintaining such confidentiality would not impair the University's ability to provide the Supportive Measures.
+Confidentiality of Supportive Measures.
+The university will maintain as confidential any Supportive Measures provided to the Complainant or Respondent to the extent that maintaining such confidentiality would not impair the university's ability to provide the Supportive Measures.